SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 There's a 30% chance for Golden Stairs to be hidden in a wall tile between 90\~95F.<br/>You'll return to 95F after exiting from the Golden Interval area.

-You're nearly guaranteed to enter this one if you have 6 Wall Collapse Scrolls.<br/>
+You're nearly guaranteed to enter this one if you have 6 Great Hall Scrolls.<br/>
 If you're lucky, you can find another Golden Stairs on 95F after exiting.

 Basilisk Shield can be found, and the treasure chest always contains a Mijinha.<br/>